Please do comment on my Twitter or Facebook page

 (It might be guessed that other candidates would require some time to complete contracts, time for the reforming momentum to slow down.

-(The beautiful Dupont has no experience of direction but as a lifelong product of POB (whom her legendary teacher at the Paris ballet school, Claude Bessy, described as lazy and permanently aggrieved as a student), hired at 16 by Nureyev, she has become the most gracefully majestic of French ballerinas of recent years.
+(The beautiful Dupont has no experience of direction but as a lifelong product of POB (whom her legendary teacher at the Paris ballet school, ), hired at 16 by Nureyev, she has become the most gracefully majestic of French ballerinas of recent years.
 Perhaps even more significantly in this context, hers is also the first name called to mind by Pina Bausch’s association with Paris, having been selected by the great German choreographer to incarnate the victim in her legendary Rite of Spring mounting of 1997.
 Dupont gradually acquired a reputation as showing the ideal fusion of classical lyricism with contemporary stage presence.)

 The 12-year association of Millepied with POB had, said the Opéra’s general director, been entirely productive - last night his latest ballet, La nuit s’achève, premiered, apparently to a 10-minute audience ovation.
 Other Millepied creations for Paris remain scheduled.
 Dupont’s appointment is said to be a warning to the dinosaurs that the direction of travel would continue to be towards reform.

-(How she will cope with the dinosaurs who scuppered Millepied's job satisfaction is unpredictable, but his predecessor Brigitte Lefèvre pronounced this week that without experience of running a huge company, a Paris director would not thrive.)
+(How she will cope with the dinosaurs who scuppered Millepied's job satisfaction is unpredictable, but his that without experience of running a huge company, a Paris director would not thrive.)

 “Benjamin stayed too short, while others have stayed too long,” was Lissner’s gnomic conclusion.